hshi/AFQMCLAB/README.md

 - `FFTW` wrap does not support 64 bit int and openmp.
 - `MAGMA` wrap does not support 64 bit int and openmp.

-  //TODO: How set c++ stack memory? stack memory size?
-  //TODO: Check stack v.s. heap, faster or not?
-Use stack for real meaterial and spinless model?
-  //TODO: Binomial table in LanczosBasis?
-Only set one?

   //TODO: Change bin in tensor_hao for fix size, install bin

   //TODO: Should everything use lapack blas?
 Equal?
 Copy?